Our virtual university

 Accessing campus: We are gradually adjusting our on-campus operations.
 MSVU students are currently able to book appointments online to visit the Library, Fitness Centre/Gym and Aboriginal Student Centre!
 Learn more about the process.

-President’s Student Relief Fund: This new fund provides emergency support for students impacted by COVID-19, helping them gain access to housing, food, tuition, technology, mental health services and transportation.
+President’s Student Relief Fund: The President’s Student Relief Fund provides emergency support for students impacted by COVID-19, helping them gain access to housing, food, tuition, technology, mental health services and transportation.

 Student Services: Most student services will continue to be offered only through virtual means.
 All student services have successfully transitioned to virtual service, so please get in touch with an academic advisor, counsellor, Accessibility Services, etc. should you need any support.
 You can also check out our A-Z list online.
 Another great resource is the new online mental health tools available to you 24/7.